I’m a budget cruiser. Here are 8 easy strategies I used on my recent Royal Caribbean cruise to save money

 Icy Strait Point is also one of the best ports in Alaska for whale watching.
 It’s located near Point Adolphus, home to Alaska’s largest population of humpback whales in the summer.
 Other than humpback whales, you may spot orcas, sea lions, otters, and seals.

-Due to its small size, Icy Strait Point offers a more serene port experience than other Alaska cruise ports.
+Due to its small size, Icy Strait Point offers a more serene experience compared to other Alaska cruise ports.
 It’s best for those looking to relax in the nature of Alaska while enjoying local cuisine and gaining insights into Native culture.

 Related: How I spent the day at Icy Strait Point on my Royal Caribbean cruise